 “Art is not what you see, but what you make others see“. – Edgar Degas.

 For many years, I have been passionate about creating abstract paintings but also intrigued by the potential impact of abstract painting on helping people to overcome mental health such as anxiety, depression, stress, grief and loneliness.

 I believe abstract painting, particularly non-representational art, can take you on a different journey deep inside the soul or perhaps the subconscious.
 It is hard to describe in words but I know it’s a fantastic experience full of excitement, total relaxation and ultimate satisfaction.
 It is all about that journey irrespective of the end result of the painting.

 Abstract art can be interpreted differently, but to me, it can be a simple collection of unreal images and scenes that are not depicted in reality (although I still have my views about that possibility).

 Can the process of painting absorb some of the tension created by mental health issues?

 People with mental health issues are often at a loss to describe how they feel.
 Art therapy focuses on helping people express themselves without the need for language or logic; their lack of artistic skill or training is no barrier to self-expression.
 Painting abstract follows a similar approach but it allows the person the ultimate freedom of visual expression.

-A few individuals with mental health have produced works that have gained the attention of artists, art dealers, art historians, collectors and curators as they can free exercise self-expression.
+A few individuals with mental health have produced works that have gained the attention of artists, art dealers, art historians, collectors and curators as they can freely exercise self-expression.

 The conclusion in my opinion is that abstract painting can provide a relaxing and enjoyable experience for everyone.
 Try it, without thinking about the result of the painting.